open-cloud/open-cloud.github.io.old/5_roadmap.md

 ##Cozad Release (December 2015)

-1. Support isolating extensions and Sychronizers in their own containers.
+1. Support isolating Sychronizers in their own containers.
+   We need to do some design work around how to best extend the data model schema.

 2. Leverage OpenStack domains so XOS can run on autonomous OpenStack clusters.

-3. Extend support for "subscribers" by taking advantage of external identity management systems, for example using OpenID.
-Revisit the XOS data model for users, roles, and privileges.
+3. Extend support for "subscribers" (and other "service users") by taking advantage of external identity management systems; e.g., via OpenID.

+4. Related to (3), revisit the XOS data model for users, roles, and privileges.

-4. Improve UI programming environment, including a re-engineering of xoslib to support Single Page Application and to adhere to an enforced style guide.
+5. Improve UI programming environment, including (a) re-engineering xoslib to support Single Page Application, and (b) re-factoring to support a Js StyleGuide.

-5. Add views in support of operations, including Horizon dashboard (related to Ceilometer -- next item), Nagios, and syslog.
+6. Provide a complete set of views, including
+   * Operator: Complete "XOS Admin", Nagios, Horizon, ELK-Stack.
+   * Developer: Evolve "Tenant View" into full-featured "Developer View".
+   * Service User: Content Provider (CDN), Syndicate, CORD Subscriber.

+   Current "Developer View" conflates Operator, Developer, and Subscriber perspectives.
+Re-factor as outlined above.

-6. Integrate Monitoring Service into XOS.
+7. Integrate Monitoring Service into XOS.
 The plan is to make OpenStack's Ceilometer a first-class XOS service, including instrumentation of all software services.

-7. Integrate ONOS into XOS.
+8. Integrate ONOS into XOS.
 The plan is to make ONOS a first-class XOS service, including replacing the default OpenStack/Neutron networking support with ONOS.